SystemsApproach/ops/arch.rst

 configuration artifacts that are stored in a Config Repo and used during Lifecycle Management, and (b) initializes the newly deployed resources so they are in a state that Lifecycle Management is able to control.
-This is why we called out the "substrate" in Chapter 1:
+This is why we called out the "Aether platform" in Chapter 1:
-Resource Provisioning has to get the substrate up-and-running before Lifecycle Management can do it's job.
+Resource Provisioning has to get the platform up-and-running before Lifecycle Management can do it's job.

 Clearly, the “Install & Inventory” step requires human involvement,